Bachaler Olaszkai: Military service

 Alongside his brother, Kemény, Bachaler participated in the war against the Kingdom of Bohemia in 1273.
 They belonged to Joachim Gutkeled's banderium, when their lord, along with other barons, launched private initiative Hungarian incursions into Austria and Moravia in February.
 Both Bachaler and Kemény were wounded during the military action.
 Thereafter, they were transferred to the army of Ivan Kőszegi, ispán of Zala County, by April, where fought to recapture Győr from Ottokar's mercenaries.
 They also participated in the battle at Laa in August.
 They remained in the service of the Kőszegi army, and fought in the victorious battle at Marchegg.
 Bachaler seriously injured there.
 When a certain Moravian knight, Stephanych of Holun and his mercenaries stormed the borderlands in Vas County, Bachaler and Kemény clashed with them and captured some of important generals.
 For their service, Nicholas Kőszegi donated a portion of his land, Konsa in Križevci County to the brothers.
 Ladislaus IV confirmed the donation in a privilege letter on 21 July 1275.

 Later life

 Sometime before 1280, Bachaler unlawfully seized the estate of Lapatk.
-In May 1280, Ladislaus IV ordered Stephen Gutkeled, Ban of Slavonia to recover the land for his rightful owners and defend their interests.
+In May 1280, Ladislaus IV ordered Stephen Gutkeled, Ban of Slavonia to recover the land for its rightful owners and defend their interests.
 Bachaler is next mentioned by sources in January 1291, when Andrew III of Hungary confirmed and transcribed Béla's letter of donation (1255).
 Bachaler resided permanently in Križevci County by that time.
 He compiled his last will and testament around 1300, at the Franciscan monastery of Gorbonok (present-day Kloštar Podravski in Croatia).
 He owned portions of eight lands and estates in Vas and Križevci counties at the time of his death.